Nikita Parris: Personal life

 Parris is a younger sister of boxer Natasha Jonas.
 Her first name is sometimes shortened to "Keets".
 She is a practising Catholic and a former altar girl.

 In 2020, Parris founded the NP17 Football Academy, which offers sports qualifications to students in Liverpool.
 She noted, "That community gave me life and gave me an opportunity – that's what I want to do for these girls.
 I want to give them an opportunity to be successful in whatever they choose.
 Within inner city areas, there's always good and bad.
 You've got to be in and around the right people."
-The academy, based at the City of Liverpool College, is supported by international sportswear company Puma, which donates sports equipment.
+The academy, based at The City of Liverpool College, is supported by international sportswear company Puma, which donates sports equipment.
 Other partners include the Liverpool City Council and the City of Liverpool College.

-The same year, Parris worked with England's The Football Association (FA) and seven fellow high-profile footballers, including Harry Kane and Tyrone Mings, to form a panel focused on increasing the number of black, Asian and minority ethnic people at senior levels within football.
+The same year, Parris worked with England's The Football Association (FA) and seven fellow high-profile footballers, including Harry Kane and Tyrone Mings, to form a panel focused on increasing the number of black, Asian and other minority ethnic people at senior levels within football.
 The expert panel "will be consulted over the development of the FA’s Leadership Diversity Code".

 Parris is sponsored by multi-national finance company Visa and Puma.
 In June 2019, she was featured in a promotional video for Visa and the 2019 World Cup.
 Parris has been featured along with her national teammates in the EA Sports' FIFA video game series since FIFA 17, a year after women players were included in the game for the first time.

 In June 2019, a large mural of Parris was unveiled on Liverpool's London Road.
 The same year, a Parris mural by Honduran artist Javier Espinal and local youth was unveiled at the Metropolitan Methodist Centre in Toxteth.